python-graphblas/python-graphblas/README.md

 `<<` expression with `M`, the whole thing is translated into the equivalent GraphBLAS call.

 Delayed objects also have a `.new()` method which can be used to force computation and return a new object.
-This is convenient for quickly writing code, but may create many unnecessary objects if used in a loop.
+This is convenient and often appropriate, but will create many unnecessary objects if used in a loop.
 It also loses the ability to perform accumulation with existing results.
 For best performance, following the standard GraphBLAS approach of (1) creating the object outside the loop and (2) using the object repeatedly within each loop is a much better approach, even if it doesn't feel very Pythonic.